Sarp Levendoğlu

 Ali Sarp Levendoğlu (born 25 December 1981) is a Turkish actor and director.

 Levendoğlu started acting at the age of six.
 After studying at Saint-Benoît French High School, he studied visual communication design at Istanbul Bilgi University before getting a degree in acting from Istanbul Kültür University.
 As the nephew of director Mustafa Altıoklar, he started his acting career by taking part in his uncle's works.
-He was cast in a number of TV series, including Lise Defteri, Çınaraltı, Emret Komutanım, and Zeliha'nın Gözleri as well as movies such as O Şimdi Asker and Emret Komutanım Şah Mat.
 Levendoğlu also worked as a director in the TV series Emret Komutanım and Gece Gündüz.
-Between 2014–2015, he had a leading role in the series Küçük Ağa.
-In 2017, he began starring in the action series Savaşçı, portraying the character of Haydar Bozkurt.